coderitter/knight-form/README.md

 form.find('general.clear') // ignores the row and still finds the element
 ```

 At first the form tries to resolve the path gapless not considering container elements without a name.
 If this fails the form starts to search the whole tree matching the path allowing gaps.
-If it finds only one element it will return it.
-Otherwise it will return null leaving a error message in the log.
+It will return the first element it found.

 We use a very tolerant approach here in order to meet you.
 Even if you are being more loose in your specifications the form will still try to make the best out of it.